RIKEN-RCCS/lens3/v1/doc/mux-conf-yaml.md

 * __minio_awake_duration__ specifies a duration until an MinIO instance will be shutdown.

-* __minio_setup_at_restart__ specifies to reinitialized an MinIO instance.
-If it is true, bucket settings are reinitialized as to the states known to Lens3 service.
+* __minio_setup_at_start__ specifies to reinitialize an MinIO instance.
+If it is true, access-key and bucket settings are reset to the state known to the Lens3 service.

 * __heartbeat_interval__ and __heartbeat_miss_tolerance__ specify an
   interval and a count of a heartbeat failure.